 (*This post may contain affiliate links, which means I may receive a small commission if you choose to purchase through links I provide (at no extra cost to you).
 Thank you for supporting the work I put into this site!)

-60% Mechanical Keyboards are the popular choice for programmers, coders and typists because of their cluster free layout, simplicity, portability and the reliability of mechanical switches.
+60% Mechanical Keyboards are the popular choice of programmers, coders, and typists because of their cluster free layout, simplicity, portability and the reliability of mechanical switches.
 These keyboards are generally not meant for gaming, because of the missing keys (especially arrows keys) that may be needed in games.
 However, you can game on them as most of them support N-key rollover with anti-ghosting.
 In general, 60% mechanical keyboards are in the minority group as most of the big brands don’t actually care to make them.
-However, there are some very good, reliable and feature rich 60 percent mechanical keyboards available, which I am going to list here.
+However, there are some very good, reliable and feature-rich 60 percent mechanical keyboards available, which I am going to list here.

 Best 60% Mechanical Keyboards for Professionals

 Here are the best 60% mechanical keyboards that you can use for programming, coding, typing, gaming and normal day to day work.

 Vortexgear POK3R or Vortex Poker 3 is a very popular and one of the best 60% mechanical keyboards for professionals that include programmers, coders, and typists.
 The keyboard has got 61 keys in total and comes with Cherry MX Blue / Brown / Red / Clear / Silent Red / Silver switches to choose from.
 It has got great build quality and has got aluminum construction.
 There are four DIP switches located at the bottom that allows you to change the layout (DVORAK, COLEMAK or QWERTY), and also allows you to customize some of the main keys e.g. turning your Caps Lock key into an FN key, or repositioning FN and PN keys wherever you want on the board.